justaos/orm/README.md

 # JUSTAOS's ODM
-JUSTAOS's ODM (Object Document Mapper) is built for NodeJS and provides transparent persistence for JavaScript objects to MongoDB database.
+JUSTAOS's ODM (Object Document Mapper) is built for Deno and provides transparent persistence for JavaScript objects to MongoDB database.

 Supports schemas with multi-level inheritance.
 Also supports interception on operations (create, read, update and delete).